 Other Species

 Quantitative analyses for other species focused on the salvage-density method, as described above for salmonids.
-Results of the salvage-density method for the SWP south Delta export facility are presented in Section 4.4 of the DEIR.
+Results of the salvage-density method for the SWP south Delta export facility are presented in FEIR Part III, Chapters 4.4 and 5.3.
 Results for the CVP south Delta export facility are presented below in consideration of potential cumulative impacts in the DEIR Section 4.6.